cs4560-utah-sp24/test/tests/chapter2-exercise-scrollbar-tests.md

 appears on the screen at once, so the scrollbar should be 50 pixels tall.

-The scrollbar should be a blue rectangle, 8 pixels wide, on the right edge of the canvas.
 To make the scrollbar always renders on top of other content make sure to draw it last.

     >>> this_browser = browser.Browser()
     >>> this_browser.load(browser.URL(url))